 If the paper you need is not available online or in the Library we can try to get it for you via Inter-Library Loan.

-If you need help with finding information, then please contact your subject liaison librarian for advice.
+If you need help with finding information, then please contact your Academic Liaison Librarian for advice.

 Keep up to date with recent conferences by:

-Further information, tips and examples are on our guide to keeping up-to-date:
+Further information, links, tips and examples are on our guide to keeping up-to-date: